Fighting bureaucratic madness in Kenya in 17 steps!

 Step 16: Run, run, run!

-The use of full lights during daytime, combined with semi-constant hooting apparently convinced even trucks, matatus and police on foot to back off!
+Speeding, flashing, danger lights and semi-constant hooting apparently convinced even trucks, matatus and police on foot to back off!
 Less than 3 minutes later, I drove through the first gate ignoring the sound of a watchman insisting we park outside it.
 The second gate was physically closed so the watchman there had the upper hand.
 Instead of arguing, we parked outside and put up a sprint worthy of Olympic athletes.
 It was T minus 25!

 The local customs chief was preparing to call it a day a few minutes early.
 That plan was abruptly thwarted.
 It was now T minus 20.

-There were 3 other guys waiting for their gate passes, and as customs documents were finalized at record speed, there was still a queue, and this time we actually joined it.
+There were 3 other guys waiting for their gate passes.
+As customs documents were finalized at record speed, there was still a queue, and this time we actually joined it.
 Getting the gate passes seemed to take a while too, and as it was getting close to 5:30, there was obviously a need for more pushing.

 – Is it ready yet?

 – Oh, that one?
 Wow, I hadn’t seen it..